If you have a business, you certainly want to obtain more leads and increase your revenue, right?

-Are you familiar with the concept of target audience?
-It is important to know the differences between it and the idea of persona.
+Are you familiar with the concept of a target audience?
+It is important to know the differences between it and the idea of a persona.

 Firstly, a target audience includes more general data, that is, demographic information of people that are more likely to become your customers.

-A target audience profile can also include socioeconomic and behavioral aspects, although not detailed as the persona’s characteristics.
-It had been widely used in offline marketing campaigns.
+A target audience profile can also include socioeconomic and behavioral aspects, although not as detailed as the persona’s characteristics.
+It had been widely used in offline Marketing campaigns.

 Some target audience examples to help you understand the concept: